Demosthenian Literary Society: Demosthenian Hall

 Demosthenian Hall was constructed by Dr. James Tinsley in 1824.
 It is the fourth oldest building at the University of Georgia and was placed on the National Register for Historic Places in 1971.
-The construction was financed by the Society's members, alumni, and friends.
-It remains the only building on the UGA campus that was privately financed and is not wholly owned by the University.
+The construction was financed by the society's members, alumni, and friends.
+It remains the only building on the UGA campus that was privately financed and is not wholly owned by the university.

-In 1997, Demosthenian Hall received $200,000 in donations for the purpose of restoring the hall.
+In 1997, Demosthenian Hall received $200,000 in donations to restore the hall.
 The construction work restored the ceiling medallion and the rest of the Upper Chamber to its original 1824 layout and color scheme.
 The original hardwood floors were uncovered and restored in the Lower Chamber.

 The Upper Chamber

-The Upper Chamber is the meeting room of the Society.
+The Upper Chamber is the meeting room of the society.
 The speaker's lectern has been dated to the 1820s and may have been built specifically for the Hall.
-The simplicity of the carved mantels, window moldings, doors and deep paneled wainscoting emphasizes the drama of the ornate plasterwork ceiling medallion which is based on a template designed by Asher Benjamin.
+The simplicity of the carved mantels, window moldings, doors, and deep paneled wainscoting emphasizes the drama of the ornate plasterwork ceiling medallion which is based on a template designed by Asher Benjamin.
 It is a medallion of holly leaves surrounded by swags of smaller leaves which are framed by delicate filigree.
 This ceiling is one of the most architecturally unique structures at the University of Georgia and is one of the few remaining examples of this form of decorative artwork.

 The Lower Chamber

 The Lower Chamber is into one main room flanked on the right by two smaller rooms - designated the President's Office and the Library.
-Containing mostly donated furniture constructed in the late 18th and early 19th century, the Society has endeavored to maintain the historic feel of the rooms.
+Containing mostly donated furniture constructed in the late 18th and early 19th century, the society has endeavored to maintain the historic feel of the rooms.

 The Library

-The Society has maintained an extensive library since its founding and currently owns over 2000 volumes.
-Its collection surpassed that of the University's main library for the majority of the 19th century.
-Upon the reopening of the University after the Civil War, the Society donated its books to the University to replace the library collection that had been burned.
-Demosthenian maintains extensive archives of past meeting minutes, Society business, and members.
+The society has maintained an extensive library since its founding and currently owns over 2000 volumes.
+Its collection surpassed that of the university's main library for the majority of the 19th century.
+Upon the reopening of the university after the Civil War, the society donated its books to the university to replace the library collection that had been burned.
+Demosthenian maintains extensive archives of past meeting minutes, society business, and members.
 In addition, the most recent minutes and some historical minutes from 1829 are available online.

-Organization of the Society
+Organization

 Meetings

 The Demosthenian Literary Society was founded for the specific purpose of promoting the art of extemporaneous speech.
-During meetings, members introduce original resolutions that have not been shared with others prior to their presentation.
+During meetings, members introduce original resolutions that have not been shared with others before their presentation.
 This method of debate challenges members and guests to formulate speeches based on solely prior knowledge and without extensive preparation.
 Speakers are also subject to questions from the audience and are limited to speeches of up to five minutes in length.
-Each meeting of the Demosthenian Literary Society is run in accordance with Parliamentary Procedure as set out in Robert's Rules of Order.
+Each meeting of the Demosthenian Literary Society is run by Parliamentary Procedure as set out in Robert's Rules of Order.